manueldiaz96/usingGrid5000/README.md

 ## Third step: Set up your work environment
 **Note about storage:** Default storage per user on Grid5000 is **25GB**, but if you need more storage, you can request a bigger quota on the Grid5000 api [user storage tab](https://api.grid5000.fr/stable/users/#mystorage) (login needed).
 ### Install Miniconda
-The steps listed here are based on [this tutorial](https://www.grid5000.fr/w/User:Ibada/Tuto_Deep_Learning#with_anaconda) by the user Ibada.
+The steps listed here are based on [this tutorial](https://www.grid5000.fr/w/User:Ibada/Tuto_Deep_Learning#with_anaconda) (login needed) by the user Ibada.
 This guide only covers the setting up process with Anaconda, Miniconda specifically since is lighter.
 All commands are executed from the user's home directory.

 First, download Miniconda depending on the version of Python you will be working with.
 If you are working with Python 2.7, change the version of Miniconda to 2 instead of 3.